acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

 <!-- slide -->
 ### Flow 3/5
-- Define the types used by the App Component
+- Define the types used by the App Component above the Component declaration.

 ```javascript
 // Flow type declarations